SelectUSA/website/events/_posts/2015-10-26-national-aerospace-fdi-exposition.md

 ## National Aerospace Foreign Direct Investment Exposition

-#### Co-hosted by the&nbsp;[Aerospace States Association](http://aerostates.org/)&nbsp;(ASA) and the U.S. Department of Commerce

-The **Aerospace States Association** is collaborating with the **U.S. Department of Commerce** to stage an aerospace FDI Exposition on October 26-28, 2015 in Los Angeles, California.
-This business event will bring foreign investors together with U.S. companies, economic development organizations, state officials, and service providers for networking, one-on-one meetings, and educational panels focused on economic dynamics and regulations geared specifically to aerospace manufacturing in the United States.
+The U.S. Department of Commerce is partnering with the Aerospace States Association to host the first-ever National Aerospace FDI Exposition on October 26-28, 2015 in Los Angeles, California.
+The expo will bring foreign investors together with U.S. companies, economic development organizations, state officials, and service providers to showcase the investment opportunities in the U.S. aerospace manufacturing sector.
+This event is not just for aerospace companies—it’s also a great opportunity for smaller firms to learn how they can better integrate into the aerospace supply chain in the United States.

 ![Website](https://google.github.io/material-design-icons/action/svg/design/ic_exit_to_app_24px.svg "Website") Event details can be found on the [National Aerospace FDI Exposition homepage](http://www.aeroinvestmentexpo.com/)